Audiobooks vs Podcasts vs Courses: Which Is Better for Learning?

 Final Thoughts

 Audiobooks, podcasts, and courses aren’t competing for first place.
+I can see the allure in making it seem like one is better.
 They’re tools — and tools work best when they fit the job and the person using them.

 If you’re deciding where to start, it can help to ask: